Blog 5 Renters 5 Find 5 [Updated October 2022] The 8 Cheapest Neighbourhoods To Rent In The City Of Toronto

 Published on April 07, 2022

-Last updated on March 3rd, 2023
+Last updated on September 8th, 2023

 Renters across Canada are facing increasingly high rental prices, particularly in major urban centres like Vancouver, Montreal, and of course – Toronto.
-Although not as pricey as Metro Vancouver, the Greater Toronto Area’s rent has climbed significantly in recent times, most notably within the City of Toronto itself.
+Although not as pricey as Metro Vancouver, the Greater Toronto Area’s rent has climbed significantly in recent years, most notably within the city of Toronto itself.
 With all that being said, there are still lots of areas of the city with more reasonable rent prices, for those who know where to look.
 To start your search off on the right foot, liv.rent has compiled a list of the eight cheapest neighbourhoods to rent in the city of Toronto, as well as giving a bit of information about each to help you decide where your next rental home will be.

 map of the cheapest neighbourhoods in toronto liv rent

-Average rent in North St. James Town
+Average rent in Rexdale-Kipling

-2. Parkdale
+3. Parkdale

 Average rent in Parkdale

 Parkdale’s average rental prices are deceptively low considering how much the neighbourhood has to offer.
-According to Zumper, average rent in the neighbourhood is just $1,949 for a one-bedroom unit as of October 2022.
+According to Zumper, average rent in the neighbourhood is just $2,200 for a one-bedroom unit as of May 2023.

 Neighbourhood breakdown: Parkdale